A well-kept secret amongst enthusiastic drinkers, these hidden bars in Singapore are actually not that hard to find if you know where to look!

 Maison Ikkoku, 20 Kandahar Street, Singapore 198885

 While the gold-accented interior may insinuate upmarket (pictured above), Gibson is far from a formal, stuffy bar experience.
 Gibson prides itself on its wide selection of potent tipples in its drinks menu, pleasing even the most discerning drinker.
-Cocktails aside, Gibson also lets you enjoy a modest selection of raw seafood dishes like the scallop crudo.
+Cocktails aside, Gibson also lets you enjoy a modest selection of seafood dishes like oysters and lobster roll.

 Gibson Bar, Level 2, 20 Bukit Pasoh Road, Singapore 089832